Storm of cyberattacks: A global record

 Ransomware continues to grow for several interrelated reasons:

 1. Profitable business model: Ransomware has proven to be a profitable business for cybercriminals.
-The ability to extort money from individuals, or even governments fuels its growth.
+The ability to extort money from individuals, businesses or even governments fuels its growth.
 The relative anonymity provided by cryptocurrencies makes it easy for attackers to receive payments without being detected.

 3. Ransomware-as-a-Service (RaaS): The Rise of Ransomware-as-a-Service Platforms it makes it easy for even the least skilled people to carry out ransomware attacks.
-This plug-and-play model provides malicious and infrastructure, lowering the barrier to entry for would-be cybercriminals.
+This plug-and-play model provides malicious tools and infrastructure, lowering the barrier to entry for would-be cybercriminals.

 4. Exploitation of weak hygiene Cyber: Many organizations, especially smaller ones, may have inadequate cyber security measures in place.
 Exploiting weak passwords, unpatched systems, and inadequate employee training provide avenues for ransomware attackers to gain entry.